LLM Reference

 CodingRAGAgentsLong contextVisionClassificationJSON / Tool use

-IBM Research's portfolio covers 59 active models across 10 non-obsolete families, with task labels spanning coding, rag, and agents.
+IBM Research's portfolio covers 59 active models across 10 current families, spanning coding, rag, and agents.
 Open a model detail page to compare provider routes and sourced benchmarks.

 • Teams evaluating coding, rag, and agents across this lab's releases